-Ascophyllum nodosum, also commonly known as kelp, is a vegetable of the sea that grows in nutrition filled cold water.
+Kelp, also known as Ascophyllum nodosum, is a vegetable of the sea that grows in cold water.

 It is used as a supplement that is high in phlorotannins and decreases stress, senescence, and inflammation (1).

-We reviewed the top kelp supplements on the market – Dr. Berg’s Organic Sea Kelp is the best option when it comes to quality and price:
+We reviewed the top kelp supplements on the market and found Dr. Berg’s Organic Sea Kelp is the best option when it comes to quality and price:

 They have leaf like parts that are long in size, with eggs that look like the shape of a bladder, and are placed separately from one another.
 They easily stick to the rocks due to holdfasts and are salty in taste (4).

 It is used in capsule and tablet form and taken as a supplement.
 Studies indicate that ascophyllum nodosum extract can be taken every day, depending on the amount of mg consumed.
 It can be taken by adding it to a food product, only once a day (5).

 It can also be consumed by mixing the powder in cold water.

 According to scientists in Japan, a study that was undertaken on kelp had proven to give long life to the subject, in spite of the subject (mice) being fed on carcinogenic substances.
 Hence, it is factual that kelp has phenomenal elements to provide us with many health related benefits (6).

 It has plenty of nutritional value and has high levels of iodine, calcium, potassium, iron, magnesium and much other nutrition.
 It is great for people who have nutritional deficiencies.
 According to expert studies, it is believed that almost a third of the world’s population is lacking iodine in their bodies.
 This creates large thyroid gland, breathing problems, and an increased heart rate (7).